 That’s where mental health programs and professionals come in.
 However, gambling websites do not typically provide this kind of information for players to find professional help when they most need it.

-One of the difficulties in analyzing gambling sponsorships and their overall effects, are cross-cultural differences.
+One of the difficulties in analyzing gambling sponsorships and their overall effects is cross-cultural differences.
 Different cultural views of gambling make it difficult to interpret data regarding the causes of gambling-related problems.

 Another difficulty is the granularity with which researchers can analyze sponsorship.
 It’s difficult to find honest information in many instances as casinos have years of experience with lawsuits and dealing with frazzled customers.